 1. Code-Breaking - The Copy-Cat Killer

 Early in the series, Dexter discovers a foolish individual who is attempting to imitate the legend of the Bay Harbour Butcher (Dexter).
 Dexter kills this murderer but there is something problematic about this.
 The copycat is clearly a deranged man who likely requires institutionalization.
-There is likely little to no mens rea in his acts and his reality is an irrational fiction.
-Dexter believes that he is fulfilling the promise of Harry's Code by taking out a multiple murderer, but he is really revealing that the Code comes up short for instructing a madman how to be just.
+There is little to no mens rea for his acts, and his reality is an irrational fiction.
+Dexter believes that he is fulfilling the promise of Harry's Code by taking out a multiple murderer, but he is also revealing that the Code comes up short for instructing a madman on how to be just.
 This violation occurred too early in the series and at a time when the audience would have had hope that the Code could be adapted successfully to serve Dexter and society.

 2. Hermetic Space - What Price Reality?

 Dexter finds himself in endless situations where he is trailing killers on the highway, through back roads and sketchy neighbourhoods.
-It is unlikely that murderers and career criminals would be so lackadaisical in noticing that they are being followed and tracked.
-Perhaps, one or two would make the fatal mistake, but the show had a habit of clearing the way for Dexter in this contrived manner.
+It is unlikely that murderers and career criminals would be so lackadaisical and not notice that they are being followed and tracked.
+Perhaps, one or two would make the fatal mistake but the show had a habit of clearing the way for Dexter in this contrived manner.
 In addition, there were a plethora of situations where Dexter should have been picked up on security cameras or spotted by private security personnel working the beat.
 This rarely, if ever, happened.
-Suspension of disbelief is necessary for fiction, but relying on it is imprudent and insults the more attentive, intelligent and critical-minded spectators (I know, I know... what do Hollywood producers care about intelligent audiences, they loathe them).
-However, in the end history will reveal the show to be dumb and the producer and writers will never be lauded as a somebody.
+Suspension of disbelief is necessary for fiction, but relying on it is imprudent and insults the more attentive, intelligent and critical-minded spectators (I know, I know... what do Hollywood producers care about intelligent audiences, and in fact they loathe them).
+However, in the end history will reveal the show to be dumb, and the producers and writers will never be lauded as inspirational.